aaronparker/evergreen/docs/issues.md

 The folder structure created by `Save-EvergreenApp` uses a static set of properties from the input object.
 This path cannot currently by customised by the user.

+!!! attention "Attention"
     `Save-EvergreenApp` does not fully support proxy servers.
 This will be fixed in a future release.

 ## Application Functions